ethai98/PTariff/README.md

 **Challenge:** My dissertation requires tariff-line treatment from international trade agreements.
 However, there is no clean, on-the-shelf database that codes individual tariff lines from trade agreements.
 Collaborating with Elisabeth Van Lieshout, we created an end-to-end data pipeline that extracts tariff schedules in thousands of pages of non-standardized PDFs, manually codes each staging category according to the legal text, and merges country-level and product-level information together into a unified database that we call _PTariff_.

+**Accomplishment:** By extracting tabular data using Tabula-py, we saved thousands of dollars and hundreds of hours by avoiding the need to hire an OCR company to complete a critical step in the process.

 Generally, the steps are as follows:

-PDF → Tabula & Clean → CSV → Meta Data → Manual Coding of Staging Categories → Unified CSV.
+PDF → Tabula & Clean → CSV → Meta Data → Manual Coding of Staging Categories → Unified Dataset.

 ## Extraction
 1. (PTariff/code/1 tabula.ipynb): Utilizes the Tabula-py library to programmatically identify and extract tabular data from PDF schedules.